alicagatay/Business-Card/README.md

 # Introduction

-Business Card is an application I developed by following a module in the Flutter course made by Angela Yu on [App Brewery](https://www.appbrewery.co)
+Business Card is a Flutter  application I developed by following a module in Angela Yu's Flutter course on [App Brewery](https://www.appbrewery.co)

 # About The Application